2025 European Athletics Indoor Championships – Men's high jump: Qualification

 For the men's high jump, the qualification period runs from 25 February 2024 until 23 February 2025.
 Athletes can qualify by achieving the entry standards of 2.30 m or by virtue of their World Athletics Ranking for the event.
 There is a target number of 18 athletes.

 Rounds

 Qualification

-The qualifying round is scheduled for 6 March, starting at 18:20 (UTC+1) in the evening.
+The qualifying round was held on 6 March, starting at 18:20 (UTC+1) in the evening.
 Qualification rule: All athletes meeting the Qualification Standard of 2.26 m or at least 8 best performers advance to the Final.